gaurav-khurana/The-Game-Vault-Client-NextJS/README.md

 - Create migrations

-- Create 2 migrations for tables for xbox & playstation
+- Create migrations for table containing xbox & playstation games

-- Create seeds database with xbox & playstation data
+- Create seeds database with xbox & playstation game data

 - Check database functionality using Postman

 - Deploy client and server projects so all commits will be reflected in production

-- Create Server routes, controllers for all get requests (post requests if included in project)
+- Create Server routes, controllers for all get requests

 - Feature: Landing Page